troglobit/adventure/README.md

 =======================
 [![License Badge][]][License] [![GitHub Status][]][GitHub] [![Coverity Status]][Coverity Scan]

+> You are standing at the end of a road before a small brick
+> building.
+Around you is a forest.
+A small stream flows out
+> of the building and down a gully.

-This is the real, full-blown adventure program written by Will Crowther and Don Woods at SAIL in the early seventies.
-This Public Domain version has been translated from BDS C to CII by Jerry D. Pohl, including UNIX standardization.
+This is the real, full-blown adventure program, originally written by Will Crowther and Don Woods at SAIL in the early 70's.

 Before you begin, a few suggestions: